 As contractors, the workers are responsible for their own tax, holidays, KiwiSaver and ACC levies.
 Therefore, their hourly rate may seem higher but you will not have the additional costs of the above, as would be the case if the workers were your employees.
 We recommend that you think about the rate you would pay an employee and then add 15% - 20% to arrive at a fair contractor rate.

 It is worth noting that you are able to pay expenses such as mileage on Mycare.
 So on top of the hourly rate, you may provide the worker with a mileage allowance per visit.
-This is again negotiable but is often expected if the worker is providing transport as part of the role, or perhaps if they need to travel outside of their normal working area.
+This is again negotiable but is often expected if the worker is providing transport as part of the role, or perhaps if they need to travel outside of their normal working area to visit you.

 Why doesn't Mycare set the rates?

-Because Mycare is not a party to the care relationship.
-Also, each individual case is different.
-It depends on the type of care you are needing.
+Mycare is not a care agency, and we are not a party to the care relationship.
+Also rates will vary depending on location, hours of work, worker experience and the type of care you are needing.
 You may decide to give a higher rate of pay because you only require help for a short period of time.
-Or you may require specialized support that you are happy to pay extra for, knowing the worker has the appropriate skills.
+Or you may require specialised support that you are happy to pay extra for, knowing the worker has the appropriate skills.

 While we don’t set the rates, we do have a good overview on what market rates for different roles are and can provide recommendations.
 So please reach out if you need help deciding on what is an appropriate rate to pay.